hshernandez/globant-data-challenge/README.md

 - With this end-point, the user would be able to upload a CSV file to the database.
 - It's very important to indicate the table name as a query param.
-- The order of the columns in the CSV MUST BE the same as the in the database.
+- The order of the columns in the CSV MUST BE the same as those in the database.
 - The CSV MUST NOT include a header
 - This request is SYNC, so the user has to wait for the server's response